Aman1706/memories_project/README.md

 Languages/Packages Used : React.js, React Router DOM, Redux, Redux Thunk, React file base 64, Node.js, Express.js, MongoDB, JWT, BcryptJS, Sweet Alert 2, Material UI etc.

+Front end section of the app is deployed in netlify while as the backend section is deployed in heroku.